ChapelStudios/hp-api/README.md

     Open your browser and navigate to `https://localhost:7163/swagger/index.html` (or the port specified in your launch settings).
     > You can use ID `A0771105-CAE2-44FE-9AEB-CBA2D1DFA29B` to interact with the sample character *Briv*.

+4. **Access the client:**
+    Open your browser and navigate to `https://localhost:707/swagger/index.html`.
 ---

 ## Endpoints